lukasheinrich/weinberg-exp/README.md

     yadage-run -t $TOP workdir rootflow.yml -p nevents=25000 -p seeds=[1,2,3,4] -a $TOP/input.zip \
                -p runcardtempl=run_card.templ -p proccardtempl=sm_proc_card.templ \
                -p sqrtshalf=45 -p polbeam1=0 -p polbeam2=0

+## Options

+Polarization: `polbeam1` and `polbeam2` control the beam polarizations and can be varies from -100 to 100 each.

+`nevents`: number of events to generate per seed `seeds`: Array of seeds for random number generation

 The number of events generated will be `(nevents) x len(seeds)`, i.e. in the examples above 100k events will be generated along four parallel production chains (each with a different seed)